 He failed in his first attempt to make his Tacloban school track team at Leyte high school during the Eastern Visayas athletic meet held in Cebu Province.

-Where his two only daughters Jovita Remandaban Catalon mother of Myan Acala, & Gloria Remandaban Catalon got also their degree.
+His two daughters Jovita Remandaban Catalon Myan Acala, & Gloria Remandaban Catalon, also got their degrees.

 The little Filipino continued his training.